Common problems with renting

 You should check that you agree with the inventory before you sign and date it.
 It is good practice for the landlord to give you a copy.

-If the landlord does not draw up and agree an inventory, you can draw up one as soon as you move into the accommodation, take photographs if you can and get it witnessed (signed and dated) by an independent witness, that is, someone who is not a relative or close friend.
+If the landlord does not draw up and agree an inventory, you can draw up one as soon as you move into the accommodation, take photographs or videos if you can.

 If accommodation is let furnished, private landlords have a legal duty to provide furniture of a certain standard.
 They must ensure that the furniture is safe and is capable of being used for the purpose for which it was designed.
 This does not apply to landlords of agricultural tenancies, crofting tenancies or tenancies of mobile homes.
-If your landlord has a duty to provide safe, usable furniture and does not do so, despite having been told about any problems, you can complain to the Private Rented Housing Panel.
+If your landlord has a duty to provide safe, usable furniture and does not do so, despite having been told about any problems, you can complain to the First-tier Tribunal for Scotland (Housing and Property Chamber).

 From 1 January 1997, furniture supplied by the landlord must be fire resistant.
 The only exception is furniture made before 1950.